 Families like yours are the hope for our children.
 Our agency has placed children with medical needs since 1997 and we placed many waiting children who have had a large range of medical conditions.
 So far, all of the families who have adopted waiting children have had only positive things to say about their experience.
 We would love to talk to you and to learn about your feelings and expectations regarding the adoption of a special needs child.

 Because the wait for a healthy infant is extremely long, We do receive more inquiries about waiting children program.
 However, the long wait should not be a reason to consider a waiting child.
 It is not fair to the child and it is also not fair to you if he or she is not the very best for you.
-We do not accept applications from families who only want female infant or toddlers with minor medical needs such as cleft lip only, birth mark not on face, heart murmur not heart defects, delayed but not really delayed, etc. And, we do not accept applications that demand to finish the whole adoption process by the end of 2012 for the adoption tax credits while requesting a child with very minor needs.
+We do not accept applications from families who only want female infant or toddlers with minor medical needs such as cleft lip only, birth mark not on face, heart murmur not heart defects, delayed but not really delayed, etc.

 Yes, we are a small agency and we take great pride with our personable and honest style, with our low fees and with our service quality.
 Yes, we are a small agency but we do not feel small at all.
 Each placement is a big project for us and our prospective adoptive parents are the team leaders in this incredible adoption journey.
 We admire your good heart and endless energy and we grow with our work experience and with the support of the amazing adoption community we are so honored to work in.